MartyOfMCA/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 11 (permissions for directories)
 The script used here would add execute permission to all subdirectories for the owner, group and other users

+## Task 12 (create a directory with permissions)
+The script used here would create a directory and assign some permissions